 The two accounts essentially behave as a single account, treating keywords as duplicate keywords and the keyword with the highest bid/quality score showing ads.
 Since there’s history with one account or the other winning the search auction, Google will pretty much always show that particular keyword for the same site until something significant is done with either version of the keyword (dramatically increasing or decreasing bids or pausing the keyword ought to do it).

 This caused more problems.
 As we optimised and fixed issues in one account, we were effectively pushing them to the second account, doubling the required optimisation.
 Nice when you’re billing for the time, but not something I felt entirely necessary or comfortable with.

-Firstly, you depend on AdWords for sales or leads.
+Firstly, you depend on Google Ads for sales or leads.
 Just don’t bite the hand that feeds you.

-Thirdly, and most importantly, we’ve posted before about the critical nature of the Search Funnel to your conversion rates and profitability from AdWords.
+Thirdly, and most importantly, we’ve posted before about the critical nature of the Search Funnel to your conversion rates and profitability from Google Ads.
 The short version is that a typical conversion might need a user to search twice before buying your product.

 “cheap vacuum cleaners” > “vacuum cleaners” > PURCHASE

 Let’s say Site A shows ads for the keyword “cheap vacuum cleaners” and that Site B shows ads for, “vacuum cleaners”.
 The customer won’t buy from Site A because it isn’t there for their second search when they’re ready to buy.
 They won’t buy from Site B because it’s a new brand they’re unfamiliar with that didn’t show for their first search.